 You can also use the soaking method to water your orchids.
 Use this to rehydrate your orchid roots, especially if you still see signs of dehydration.
 Personally, this is the method I use when I water my orchids.

 To use the soaking method, first, fill a small basin or bucket with water.
-Place your orchid pots inside so that the water reaches up to the top of the pot.
-Leave the pot in the basin of water for about five to ten minutes.
-This will allow the roots and the potting media to absorb the water.
+Place your orchid pot inside so that the water reaches up the rim of the pot.
+Leave the orchid pot in the bucket of water for about five to ten minutes.
+This gives the dried orchid roots and potting media time to absorb the water.